Mohamad-ctrl/graduaction/README.md

 ## Overview

 In the ever-expanding world of e-commerce, purchasing items from distant sellers often comes with uncertainty regarding the item's actual condition and authenticity.
-"Check & Deliver" addresses this by offering a two-pronged service:
+"Remote Item Inspection and Delivery Service for Long-Distance Purchases" addresses this by offering a two-pronged service:

 1.  **Remote Item Inspection:** Users can request a verified agent to inspect an item at the seller's location.
 The agent provides a detailed report, including images and comments, on the item's condition.
 2.  **Secure Delivery:** Once an item is inspected and approved (or for standalone delivery requests), users can arrange for secure delivery of the item to their desired address.